Skip to main content

 • Flexible learning schedules

-• Packages like trial packs or class bundles
+• Trial packs or bundled class offerings

-Key Difference Between Duration and Session-Based Pricing
+Combining Duration and Session-Based Pricing

 Duration-Based